skip to Main Content

 Why Clean Your Cat’s Teeth?

 Cats in the wild don’t need to worry about dental hygiene because their diet does the job for them.
-The bones and skin that they chew on scrape the plaque off of their teeth before it has a chance to cause any problems.
+The bones and skin that they chew on scrape the plaque off of their teeth before it has a chance to cause any oral health issues.
 However, this is not the case for our kitties.
 Even though they are getting the nutrients they need from their kibble or canned cat food, these foods just don’t clean their teeth like a diet of raw mouse might.
 This allows plaque and tartar to build up.

 The benefits of cleaning your cat’s teeth are clear.
 The next thing you might wonder is, “Will I really be able to clean my cat’s teeth without requiring stitches?”
 You will if you approach it the right way.